nix-community/flakelight/API_GUIDE.md

 The above exports `devShells.${system}.default` outputs.

-To add build inputs of one of your packages, you can do as follows:
+To add the build inputs of one of your packages, you can do as follows:

 ```nix
 {